timescale/docs/promscale/manage-data/downsampling.md

     multi-purpose.
 For example, the TimescaleDB toolkit extension supports percentile queries on any percentile, and statistical aggregates with multiple summary aggregates.
-The aggregates that you define when you configure the materialization allow you to derive a range of different types of data at query time.
+The aggregates that you define when you configure the materialization allow you to derive a range of different data types at query time.
 *   Backfilling: continuous aggregates automatically downsample all data available, including past data, so that performance improvements on the aggregated metric are seen as soon as it is created.